-This paper presented a physical interpretation of logarithmic form of spectrum feature in EEG signal analysis and defined a new feature: differential entropy.
-A systematic comparative study on an EEG data set of twenty-three subjects in performing a monotonous visual task demonstrated that the proposed differential entropy feature was superior to four existing features to represent the changes of vigilance and raised the estimation accuracy by 5.9% in average.
+This paper presents a physical interpretation of logarithmic form of spectrum feature in EEG sinal analysis and defines a new feature: differential entropy.
+A systematic comparative study on an EEG data set of twenty-three subjects in performing a monotonous visual task demonstrates that the proposed differential entropy feature is superior to four existing features to represent the changes of vigilance and raises the estimation accuracy by 5.9% in average.